The Cosmic Balance

-The Cosmic Balance is a game designed by Paul Murray and published in 1982 for the Apple II and Atari 8-bit family by Strategic Simulations (SSI).
+The Cosmic Balance is a game designed by Paul Murray and published in 1982 for the Apple II and Atari 8-bit computers by Strategic Simulations (SSI).
 It was later released for the Commodore 64.
 A sequel, Cosmic Balance II, also designed by Paul Murray for SSI, was released in 1983.

 Gameplay

 This video game is a computerized turn-based version of tactical combat simulation very similar to the Star Fleet Battles pen-paper-map-counter game.
 While Star Fleet Battles is explicitly set in the Star Trek universe, The Cosmic Balance is not.
 That said, the first (and closest to a tutorial) scenario in the game re-creates a meeting between Starship Enterprise and USS Reliant, like in the film Star Trek II: The Wrath of Khan.

 Ship design is an exercise in resource management, with power, drives, defensive systems, and weapons all vying for a finite amount of hull space.